Jacko0907/RecyclingScanner/README.md

 - Uploads the image to the Java backend
 - Returns and displays a sample recycling classification

-The backend currently returns a mock result.
-Replace the marked section in `recycling-api/src/main/java/com/example/recyclingapi/controller/ItemController.java` with your chosen image-recognition service later.

 ## Requirements

 - Node.js 20 or newer
 - Java 21
-- Maven 3.9 or newer (or use an IDE such as IntelliJ)
+- Maven 3.9 or newer

 ## 1. Run the Java backend